 Iwarefa / Six Lobes Obi – Regarded also as a special kola nut.
-Usually used for very special occasions.
+Usually used for special occasions.
 It is used mostly for very sacred activities particularly the Awo Ogboni, who name their top-most hierarchy of the Iwarefa.
 During the coronation of Kings and the installation of important chiefs, the Obi Iwarefa is used.

 Originally a tree of tropical rain-forest, it needs a hot humid climate, but can withstand a dry season on sites with a high groundwater level.
 It may be cultivated in drier areas where groundwater is available.